hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 When I did some studying of regex engines, years and years ago, one of the key points that has stuck with me is that without too much difficulty you can hit pathological cases where time explodes on you.
 Not saying you can't also do with with `parse`, but it will be less frequent and more predictable.

 [20:09:43](#16163573837950ZVYDd:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I guess that's why regex is line-oriented í ½í¸‰
+I guess that's why regex is line-oriented ğŸ˜‰

 [20:10:33](#16163574337951SmhgO:gitter.im) <greggirwin (Gregg Irwin)>:
 Friedl's book is the ultimate reference on regexes.
 I don't see it on my shelf, so it's either in a box or I gifted it because I realized regexes were not for me. :^)